Stoy Family of New Jersey

 Stoy Family Migration

 Many of Philip's descendants remained in the Camden area into the 20th Century and many still reside in New Jersey, although his grandson Charles left the area in the 1860s and resided in Loudoun County, Virginia, by 1868 and moved to Fairfax County, Virginia, by 1870.
 Other parts of the family migrated to Philadelphia as well as Washington, DC.
-One family moved to the Pittsburgh area and still reside there.
+One family moved to the Pittsburgh area and still resides there.

 Endnotes